mobingi/mobingi-cli/README.md

 $ mocli stack list --fmt=json
 ```

 You can also save the output to a file by adding the option `--out=[full_path_to_file]`.
-If your path contains a whitespace, enclose the value with double-quotes.
+If your path contains whitespaces, enclose the value with double-quotes.

 ### Describe a stack